• Home

 Then dip the base of each cookie in the chocolate about 1/4″.
 Set on parchment paper to harden.

 You can also drizzle chocolate over the top of the macaroons, or use white chocolate.
-Use food-safe color to dye the white chocolate to match your event’s theme (for example, use red or pink chocolate drizzle for a Valentine party).
+Use food-safe color to dye the white chocolate to match your event’s theme (for example, use red or pink chocolate drizzle for Valentine’s party).
 Add a small topper, like an almond or a dried cherry, if you’ve also added mix-ins to your cookie.

 Coconut Macaroons Recipe